flagpolejs/flagpole/docs/concepts.md

 # Puppeteer

-[Puppeteer](https://pptr.dev/) is a tool where you can automate actions in Chromium (almost identical to Chrome) that Google has open sourced.
-It is similar to how many QA framweorks might use Selenium, other similar packages are NightmareJS or (the now suspended) PhantomJS.
+[Puppeteer](https://pptr.dev/) is an open source tool where you can automate actions in Chromium (almost identical to Chrome) released by.
+It is similar to how many QA framweorks might use Selenium, other similar packages such as NightmareJS or (the now suspended) PhantomJS.

 # DOM